specialized806/microsoft-365-docs/microsoft-365/syntex/form-processing-overview.md

 ![Screenshot showing the document library view.](../media/content-understanding/doc-lib-done.png)

 You use example files to train your model and define the information to be extracted from your form.
 The layout of your document is learned by training your model.
 You only need five form documents to get started.
-Syntex will analyze your example files for key-value pairs, and you can also manually identify ones that might not have been detected.
+Syntex analyzes your example files for key-value pairs, and you can also manually identify ones that might not have been detected.
 AI builder lets you test the accuracy of your model on your example files.

 You can only create a structured or freeform document processing model in SharePoint document libraries for which it's enabled.
-If it has been enabled, you're able to see the **Classify and extract** option in your document library.
+If it's been enabled, you're able to see the **Classify and extract** option in your document library.

 ![Screenshot showing the AI Builder model.](../media/content-understanding/create-ai-builder-model2.png)